Gender and Educational Achievement: Part Three

 (C) They saw that actual marital relationships were not heavily based upon romantic love;

-(D) That the housewife-mother role might offer only limited personal fulfilment;
+(D) That the housewife-mother role might offer only limited personal fulfillment;

 (E) They saw that marriages were increasingly likely to end in divorce which meant that divorced women might be forced to support themselves and their children financially in later life and that better educational qualifications would enable them to do so.